 - Does contain other natural ingredients which could be lemons, peppers, pickles, and soy

-As you can see, the similarities of these two sauces end at their dark and oily appearance and incredibly high popularity all around the world.
+As you can see, the similarities between these two sauces end at their dark and oily appearance and incredibly high popularity all around the world.

 To sum everything up, soy sauce is a salty and sweet sauce used in Asian cuisine and is fairly one-dimensional when compared to Worcestershire sauce.
 It pairs well with Asian food and goes especially well with fish.